 manual expiry.
 For manual expiry do the following in SSH as root:

 If the database is quite large this may take several minutes.

 If you are seeing obvious spam being given a negative score for low

 bayesian spam probability, consider deleting the bayes database and

 starting again.
-Instructions this are in this FAQ
+Instructions this are

 6. You could start training the bayes database yourself using